The payment flow for Dispatch involves multiple parties, so it's best to start with one simple fact:

 Olo holds agreements with Delivery Service Providers (DSPs) directly, so there is never a need for a direct money transfer between restaurant brands and the DSPs.

-DSPs will periodically invoice Olo for the sum of all delivery fees and tips from the previous weeks or month.
-Olo then invoices the restaurant for the sum of all delivery fees and tips, plus the transactional Dispatch program fee.
-In effect, the restaurant is only paying the Dispatch program fee if the quoted delivery fee is not subsidized in any way.
+DSPs will periodically invoice Olo for the sum of all delivery fees and tips from the previous weeks or months.
+Olo then invoices the restaurant for the sum of all delivery fees and tips.

 Below is an example of a typical order placed via Dispatch and how the fees are passed between consumers, merchants, DSPs, and Olo.
 Delivery Fees may vary by DSP and if you'd like specific information on Delivery fees by DSP, please contact your Customer Success Manager or use our Contact Form.